ayushgml/cardano-toolchain/README.md

 ### K8s Deployment config files
 I have also added the k8s deployment and service YAML files in the ```k8s-deployment-and-service-configs``` branch.
 Make sure to check it out!

+### Difficulties I faced
+ - 1st difficulty was to choose the right dependencies.
+Then after checking the GHCup, Haskell, libsodium and Cabal documentation, I was able to figure out the dependencies.
+ - 2nd was to get the right version of cabal, GHC and libsodium.
+I had to try different versions of cabal, GHC and libsodium to get the right combination of versions that worked.
+ - 3rd was to get the stable version of cardano-node. here I got stuck for a few hours.
+Then I had to check the github thouroughly and then I found the tags section where I browsed and tried the stable versions of cardano-node by using some of them one-by-one.
+Finally the stable verison 1.26.0 worked.
+ - 4th was to decrease the size of the final image.
+I had to use multi stage build to reduce the size of the final image to overcome that.
+Otherwise the final image would have been around 9GB.
+But now it is around 600MB.

 <!-- CONTACT -->
 ## Contact